NPO Soul & Jazz

-NPO Soul & Jazz is a digital radio station from Netherlands Public Broadcasting (NPO).
+NPO Soul & Jazz was a digital radio station from Netherlands Public Broadcasting (NPO).

+History

 It launched as Radio 6 on 4 September 2006, when it took over from the Concertzender (now operating independently), its musical format is mainly soul and jazz, together with such related genres as funk, rhythm and blues, and world music.
 At night it also broadcasts a number of cultural and informative programmes produced by the following broadcasting associations: KRO-NCRV, MAX, NTR and VPRO.
 NPO Soul & Jazz is distributed via DAB, cable, and also online.

 On 1 January 2016 NPO closed down NPO Radio 6, replacing it with NPO Soul & Jazz.
 NPO Soul & Jazz broadcast non stop music till 19 hrs.
 Between 19 and 23 hrs there are presented programmes on NPO Soul & Jazz.

 The station is expected to close in 2026 as part of cost-cutting measures.
 Its shutdown will be compensated by the increase of jazz-related programmes on other stations.
 Soul music will be heard more on NPO BLEND, while NTR, MAX and VPRO will launch jazz-related podcasts.